 Safety is of paramount concern in providing student transportation services.
 The board recognizes that providing safe transportation requires the cooperation of students, parents, volunteers, personnel and other governmental agencies.
 The superintendent or designee and all principals shall make reasonable efforts to inform affected individuals or entities about safety issues and monitor compliance with legal requirements and this policy.

-Temporary Requirements for Student Transportation Services

-In order to secure the health and safety of school system students and employees during the COVID-19 pandemic, school officials will enforce the Centers for Disease Control and Prevention (CDC) Order requiring the wearing of face coverings in school transportation vehicles.
-In addition, the school system will implement the transportation strategies that the North Carolina Department of Health and Human Services (DHHS) advises be implemented by all schools to lower the risk of COVID-19 exposure and spread.
-The superintendent or designee, in conjunction with appropriate health officials, shall develop protocols where necessary to implement strategies recommended by DHHS.
-These temporary rules shall remain in effect until repealed by the board or until the applicable guidance from the CDC or DHHS is rescinded, whichever occurs first.

 Student Behavior